nat-n/poethepoet/docs/guides/running_guide.rst

 .. hint::

-  If your pyproject defines pytest as a dependency with poetry, then poe will run the task with pytest from the poetry manaaged virtualenv, so you don't need to explicitly activate the virtualenv via ``poetry shell`` or ``poetry run``.
+  If your pyproject defines pytest as a dependency with poetry, then poe will run the task with pytest from the poetry managed virtualenv, so you don't need to explicitly activate the virtualenv via ``poetry shell`` or ``poetry run``.

 `Click here for a real example <https://github.com/nat-n/poethepoet/blob/main/pyproject.toml>`_.